Insert / Save Data Manually

 }

-To insert from a query result the INSERT statement is used combined with a SELECT statement.
-For example:
+To insert from a query result, combine the INSERT INTO statement with a SELECT statement.

 INSERT INTO myproject.mytable (timestamp, mycolumn1, mycolumn2)